MiguelFFuentes/MarcuSports/docs/README.md

 ## Choosing the stack

 Since I am familiar with Express.js I decided to use it for this project as it meets the requirements.

-For the frontend, I chose Vue as it is a framework I am familiar with and it is easy to use.
+For the frontend, I chose Vue as it is a framework I am familiar with, and it is easy to use.
+I also decided to use Vuetify, because even though a nice design was not requested, it helps to build pages, provides a lot of functionality and helps with different screen resolutions.

 For testing, I chose Jest as it is a popular testing framework.

 ## Monorepo

-I've decided to use a monorepo structure because it is easier to manage the project and I can share this docs on a common folder, so it's easier for you as well.
+I've decided to use a monorepo structure because it is easier to manage the project and I can share these docs on a common folder, so it's easier for you as well.

 ## DDD & ports and adapters

-I used a DDD approach on this project and use hex architecture because it helps to understand the business rules related with this online shop and the code is more maintainable.
+On the backend, I used a DDD approach on this project and use hex architecture because it helps to understand the business rules related with this online shop and the code is more maintainable.
 This architecture might help in the future to split this project into microservices if it gets bigger and makes sense to have each part with its own lifecycle.